OSC/ood-documentation/develop/_sources/installation/install-software.rst.txt

 a public page telling you to come back here and setup authentication.

 If this is the case - then you need to :ref:`add authentication <authentication>`.
-The installation will not move forward with without adding authentication.
+The installation will not move forward without adding authentication.

-After adding authentication, but before actually testing that it works, you should :ref:`secure your apache <add-ssl>`.
-This way you never send credentials over plain http.
+After adding authentication, but before actually testing that it works, you should :ref:`secure your Apache <add-ssl>`.
+This way you never send credentials over plain HTTP.

 You may also want to :ref:`enable SELinux <modify-system-security>`.

-If you're seeing the default apache page (Ubuntu users will) you will have to :ref:`debug virtualhosts <show-virtualhosts>` and likely :ref:`configure a servername <ood-portal-generator-servername>`.
+If you're seeing the default Apache page (Ubuntu users will) you will have to :ref:`debug virtualhosts <show-virtualhosts>` and likely :ref:`configure a servername <ood-portal-generator-servername>`.

 Building From Source